Earnest Hooton: Biography

 He was elected to the American Philosophical Society in 1931 and the United States National Academy of Sciences in 1935.

 After World War II, he surveyed commuters in Boston's North Station to help make more comfortable train seats, as described in his book A Survey of Seating.

 He was one of the founding members of the American Association of Physical Anthropologists, serving as president from 1936 to 1938 and associate editor of the American Journal of Physical Anthropology from 1928 to 1942, working closely with Aleš Hrdlička.

-Hooton was an advanced primatologist for his time.
-He amended the great Latin playwright Terence's saying, "Homo sum: humani nihil a me alienum puto" ("I am a man; nothing about men is alien to me") to "Primas sum: primatum nihil a me alienum puto" ("I am a primate; nothing about primates is alien to me").
+Hooton amended the great Latin playwright Terence's saying, "Homo sum: humani nihil a me alienum puto" ("I am a man; nothing about men is alien to me") to "Primas sum: primatum nihil a me alienum puto" ("I am a primate; nothing about primates is alien to me").

 Hooton was also a public figure known for popular volumes with titles like Up From the Ape (1931), Apes, Men, and Morons (1937), and Young Man, You are Normal (1945).
+He argued for studying nonhuman primates as a way to better understand humankind, making him an early advocate for primatology.
 He was also a cartoonist and wit, and, like his contemporaries Ogden Nash and James Thurber, created poems and drawings that were eventually collected and published.

 After reaching the official retirement age (65), he was invited to teach courses that had decreased in enrollment.
 He died unexpectedly of a vascular accident while teaching.

 He was survived by his wife Mary Camp Hooton, whom he married in 1913, by two sons (Newton and Jay), one daughter (Emma Hooton Robbins), and two grandchildren.